March 20, 2015

 3. You need a webmaster to update content

 Whether you’re adding new menus, photographs or just changing the business hours on your website, content must be fresh.
 And there’s no reason you shouldn’t be able to update it yourself.
 If your site hasn’t been touched in a few years, there’s a good chance you’ll require code to update and add content.
-Push10 believes in empowering the client to add content, so we build all sites using WordPress so clients can add, edit and remove content at any time after the site goes live.
+Push10 believes in empowering the client to add content, so we build our sites using a CMS that allows clients to add, edit and remove content at any time after the site goes live.
 P.S.
 Who even says “webmaster” anymore?

 4. Search engines are overlooking your site

 Perhaps your site operates in Flash.
 Maybe it uses a bunch of graphical text.
 It’s possible your pages aren’t properly titled or tagged with keywords.
 While we still advocate for the human reader first, search engines must be a factor when creating your website.
-Still, by utilizing SEO best practices both on-page and with metadata, the Push10 team can help lift your website’s SERP (Search Engine Results Page) to help more people find it.
+Building a site with SEO best practices in mind, both on-page and off, can help lift your website’s SERP (Search Engine Results Page) to help more people find it.

 5. Your design is behind the times